mvolkmann/blog/src/ocaml.md

 let my_record = { first = 1; second = 2; third = 3 }

 let () =
+  (* Only one pattern is needed because tuples have a fixed structure.
-  let a, b, c = my_tuple in
-  printf "tuple: a = %d, b = %d, c = %d\n" a b c;
+     The single pattern is "irrefutable". *) let a, b, c = my_tuple in printf "tuple: a = %d, b = %d, c = %d\n" a b c;

+  (* Same for records. *)
   let { first; second; third } = my_record in
   printf "record: first = %d, second = %d, third = %d\n" first second third;

+  (* Multiple patterns are needed for types with a variable structure
+     like lists, arrays, and variants. *)
   (* We can match on a list that contains at least some number of elements. *) (match my_list with
   | a :: b :: c :: _ -> printf "list: a = %d, b = %d, c = %d\n" a b c